juanojeda/new-music-friday/docs/requirements/REQ-009-dynamic-theme-from-artwork.md

 ## Technical Specifications & Guidance

-- Use jdenticon to generate SVGs for playlist artwork.
+- Use jdenticon to generate SVGs for playlist artwork as part of the fetch-playlists task.
-- Render SVGs to a canvas and use a color extraction library (e.g., color-thief, node-vibrant) to determine the dominant color.
+- Render SVGs to a canvas and use a color extraction library (e.g., color-thief, node-vibrant) to determine the dominant color during the fetch-playlists task.
 - Use a palette generation utility (e.g., material-you-color) to create a Material UI theme palette from the dominant color.
 - Store the palette with each playlist's data for quick access.
 - Update the Material UI theme via ThemeProvider when a playlist is selected.